 Cooking usually involves seared the meat first to lock in any juices.
 Then into in a covered pot (like a dutch oven) the meat goes with a bit of stock and an acidic element.
 Spices and vegetables like bay leaves, carrots, celery, onions, and more also make their way in for flavor.
 Then the roast goes into the oven on low heat for several hours until you can very easily slide a long skewer into it with no pushback.

 Too many people think of beef roasts, pork ribs, and super tender meatballs when they think of braising.
 Fish is such an amazing thing to braise because you get that melt-in-your-mouth sensation with not even half the time.
 Fish and seafood are very often braised in Asia in soy sauce.
 They often prepared this way whole or filleted.
-Searing the fish skin is common for additional crisp and texture.
+Searing the fish skin is common for additional crispness and texture.

 It’s possible to braise any veg under the same conditions as meat except timing unless you want mushy vegetables.
 Carrots are among the most commonly braised vegetables because of their sweet flavor.
 First, you’d brown the veg to get that Maillard reaction going for flavor and sweetness.
 Salt and other seasonings like herbs and spices are also common.
 After the stock is added the vegetables should simmer for 20-30 minutes.
 They should appear glossy and are easily cuttable with the side of a fork (not mashable).